The Palace at Arcadia

 Hankerton replied swiftly and truthfully, “You know that I am deeply concerned with the fate of this world, and the threats that we may pose to it.
 Such a device in the hands of someone malevolent, or even someone foolish, could spell disaster.
 But you know this.
 And because you cannot be coerced to make another, the only two points of failure are the Cup itself, and your knowledge of its secrets.”

 “Yes, dear.”
-She walked over to him, and stood close behind him.
-The back-and-forth, the assumptions and completing of each other’s thoughts, she enjoyed this.
+She walked over to him and stood close behind him.
+The back-and-forth, the assumptions, and completing each other’s thoughts, she enjoyed this.
 She ran her hands through his hair.
 “Go on.”